Tianyi (Bruce) Chen

 Topic: Embedded System, Internet of Things

-This is the beginning of my project which happens in an FPGA design race hold by an Intel Innovation Center of China authorized company.
+This is the beginning of my project which happens in a FPGA design race hold by an Intel Innovation Center of China authorized company.
 I lead team win the third prize.
 I am in charge of the whole designing, where my members write the documents and record presentations.
 As shown in the left, this simple designed system can count time using built-in clock, receive information from sensors (temperature and light), display the information on the website (through ESP8266 WiFi block), and alert with set conditions.
 For more information, please click here (blog).

 Education: